 - Acceptable Proof of Residence Documents

-How to Register to Vote for the April 6, 2021 Spring Election
+Ways to Register to Vote for the April 4, 2023 Spring Election.

-- Mail in voter registration applications must be postmarked by March 17, 2021 or placed in the drop box by 5:00 p.m. on March 17, 2021.
+- Mail in voter registration applications must be postmarked by March 15, 2023.
 Complete the Voter Registration Application, include Proof of Residence, and mail it to: Greenfield City Clerk’s Office, 7325 W. Forest Home Ave., Room 102, Greenfield, WI 53220.

 Voter Information Center